AfaanBilal/word_hunt/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
 **Word Hunt** is a mobile app built in Flutter.
 Guess a 5 letter word in 6 attempts.
+Inspired by Wordle.

 ## Contributing
 All contributions are welcome.
 Please create an issue first for any feature request